 Filing for bankruptcy will automatically stop all collection calls and lawsuits.
 It gives you a chance to breathe and eventually all your debt may be wiped out, allowing you to have a fresh start and rebuild your finances.
 Our firm can help you!
 Call us for a free, 30-minute consult and find out if you can remove most or all of your credit card debt by filing bankruptcy.

 - How Do You Determine Whether A Bankruptcy Is The Right Choice For A Client?

 If you have experienced reduced income or can no longer afford to pay your bills, it may be time to consider the possibility of filing bankruptcy. it is a legal process by which consumers (and businesses) can pay their debts, and have certain debts discharged, under the protection of the laws.

 There are generally two types of bankruptcies that individuals may file: Chapter 7 and Chapter 13.
-In a Chapter 7 bankruptcy, you sell anything valuable that you own to pay off your debt.
-This type bankruptcy wipes out all of your debts and is best suited for those who cannot pay back their credit card debts.
-In a Chapter 13 bankruptcy, you don’t have to sell off your property to pay your lenders, but you will enter into a court-approved repayment plan.
+In a Chapter 7 bankruptcy, most (if not all) of your debts will be wiped out except for certain types of debt such as student loan and tax debt.
+Chapter 7 is best suited for those who overextended their credit during COVID and now struggling to pay off their credit card debts because they’re not making enough money to pay all of their bills.
+In a Chapter 13 bankruptcy, we will help you negotiate with your creditors and enter into a court-approved repayment plan.
 At the end of that period, any remaining unpaid debts get discharged.
-This type of bankruptcy is designed for those with a regular income and those who wish to keep their properties.
+This type of bankruptcy is designed for those with a regular, steady stream of income and wish to keep their valuable properties.

 If you are faced with debt problems, filing bankruptcy, wage garnishments or home foreclosure, we can help you.
 Call today to schedule your bankruptcy consultation and get on your way to a fresh financial start.